 Evaluation: The generator is less than 30 liters per cylinder and has a certified John Deere engine.
 Isuzu operates the engine in accordance with the manufacturers' instructions.
 A non-resettable hour meter records the generator usage in emergency and non-emergency service.
 The facility keeps operational records through the hour-meters but doesn't keep separate annual records.
 The recorded time represents the hours of operation for readiness testing and maintenance checks.

-According to the information provided by Isuzu, in 11 years of operation the average is about 26.5 hours per year.
-Isuzu confirmed the Baldor generator runs for 20 minutes each week, which equals 17.3 hours per year for testing.
-It appears as if in 2019 the generator operated for less than 100 hours and there were no emergency situations reported during that calendar year.
+According to the attached log, it appears the generator operated for less than 100 hours in 2023 and there were no emergency situations reported during that calendar year.
 The recorded time represents the hours of operation for readiness testing and maintenance checks.
 The diesel used at the facility has a sulfur content under 15 PPM.
+February 2024 centane content was 46.4 and 12.5 ppm.
+July 2023 shipment was 45.8 centane and 12.4 ppm sulfur.
 For details refer to the attached records.